Tunisian security forces arrest three for links to Berlin market attack suspect

 He said police and security forces were studying the information and deciding whether to make any arrests.

-Amri, 24, is suspected of ploughing a truck through the Berlin market on Monday.
+Amri, 24, is suspected of plowing a truck through the Berlin market on Monday.
 In a video released on Friday after his death, he is seen pledging his allegiance to militant group Islamic State leader Abu Bakr al-Baghdadi.

-(Reporting by Mohamed Agourby; Additional reporting by Sonya Dowsett in Madrid; Writing by Patrick Markey; Editing by Adrian Croft)
+Reporting by Mohamed Agourby; Additional reporting by Sonya Dowsett in Madrid; Writing by Patrick Markey; Editing by Richard Balmforth